sarveshwani0501/ASCVD-Risk-Assessment-and-Health-Improvement/readme.md

 ## 📜 License

-This project is licensed under the [MIT License](./LICENSE) © 2025 Sarvesh Wani.
+This project is licensed under the [MIT License](./LICENSE) © 2025 Ayuvita.

 ---